Western Resources Fellowship (Formerly “Western Research Fellowship”)

 This opportunity is a collaboration between UHPSI and the Environmental Leadership Training Initiative (ELTI).
 Our program description is now online.

-Please send an e-mail as soon as possible, latest by January 27, 2019 to Sabrina Szeto, Jacob Slusser, and Karin Bucht if you are interested in the program to set up an initial meeting.
+If you are interested in the program, please send an e-mail as soon as possible, latest by January 27, 2019 to Sabrina Szeto, Jacob Slusser, and Karin Bucht to set up an initial meeting.